 If you have already completed a master's degree or are currently pursuing a master's and would like information about the option of pursuing a didactic program in dietetics verification statement without completing the Bachelor of Science in Dietetics, please email firstname.lastname@example.org.

 Kansas State University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 The didactic program in dietetics at K-State is currently granted continuing accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (formerly the American Dietetic Association).
 Students are often referred to K-State by the academy, the national professional organization for dietitians.

-The dietetics bachelor’s degree is offered through the Department of Hospitality Management and Dietetics in the K-State College of Human Ecology.
+The dietetics bachelor's degree is offered through the Department of Food, Nutrition, Dietetics and Health in the K-State College of Human Ecology.